Thailand: COVID outbreak among Myanmar workers sparks anti-migrant backlash | DW | 28.12.2020

-A new coronavirus outbreak in Thailand was detected on December 17 at a seafood market in Samut Sakhon, a coastal province near the capital Bangkok, after a 67-year-old Thai prawn seller tested positive for COVID-19.
+More than 1,300 coronavirus cases across Thailand have now been connected to a seafood market in the coastal province of Samut Sakhon, near Bangkok, a revelation that has stirred up anti-migrant sentiment among some Thais.

-Health authorities have found more than 1,300 coronavirus cases connected to the seafood market across 38 provinces in Thailand.

-Samut Sakhon is home to a large number of workers from Myanmar, prompting some to accuse migrants for the outbreak.
+Samut Sakhon, where a 67-year-old Thai prawn seller tested positive for COVID-19 on December 17, is home to a large number of workers from Myanmar, and many have blamed them for the outbreak.

 A local media report, however, revealed that the three Burmese men had entered Thailand legally in July to work as fishermen.
 They returned to the eastern province of Chonburi after visiting relatives in the south of the country.

-In response to the outbreak, Health Minister Anutin Charnvirakul said migrant workers were the "likely" culprits behind the record surge in coronavirus cases.
-Prime Minister Prayuth Chan-o-cha blamed the flare-up on "illegal immigrants."
+Health Minister Anutin Charnvirakul said migrant workers were the "likely" culprits behind the record surge in coronavirus cases, and Prime Minister Prayuth Chan-ocha has blamed the flare-up on "illegal immigrants."

 "It is unclear where the original source of infection came from, but it is obvious that migrants live in conditions ripe for the rapid spread of COVID.
 This is not their fault," Brahm Press, the director of local migrant rights group MAP Foundation, told DW.